Sample-and-Hold Safety with Control Barrier Functions: Introduction

-Safety-critical systems are a crucial part of many areas such as transportation, manufacturing, healthcare among others.
-In such systems, the occurrence of safety violations, no matter how small, may lead to significant consequences.
+Safety-critical systems are a crucial part of a variety of application domains: transportation, manufacturing, healthcare among others.
+In such systems, the occurrence of safety violations, no matter how small, may lead to catastrophic consequences.
 In these systems, electronic devices are often used to implement digital control, where continuous signals from the real-world systems are sampled at regular intervals \cite{MJMP:10}.
 However, this can result in measurement uncertainties due to sampling (i.e., zero-order hold errors), which can lead to safety violations.
 Therefore, it is essential to design robust control methods that can account for these errors in order to guarantee safety.
 To mitigate these sample-and-hold errors, a common practice is to sample at high frequencies, limiting the error to a small and hopefully negligible value.
 However, this does not entirely eliminate the error, only reducing it to an acceptable level.
 It is often still the case that absolute safety (even in the presence of these errors) is desired.

-To avoid dealing with the sample-and-hold error explicitly, it is common to consider a discrete time approximation~\cite{AA-SK:17} of the available continuous time system as done in sampled data systems~\cite{AT-VD-RK-YY-AA:22, shaw_cortez_control_2021, GY-CB-RT:19,AG-IA-DR-SL-MK:18, JB-KG-PD:21,LN-ZH-AC:21,YZ-SW-XX:22 }.
+To avoid dealing with the sample-and-hold error explicitly, it is common to consider a discrete time approximation~\cite{AA-SK:17} of the available continuous time system as done in sampled data systems~\cite{AT-VD-RK-YY-AA:22, shaw_cortez_control_2021,AG-IA-DR-SL-MK:18, JB-KG-PD:21,LN-ZH-AC:21,YZ-SW-XX:22 }.
 However, obtaining these approximations can introduce additional error since the exact solutions to the continuous time systems are generally not known.
 Furthermore, discrete time designs explicitly guarantee safety only at sampling instants (when the controller is updated) and not in the inter-sample periods (when the control signal is being held constant) and as such, safety may be violated during this period.
 To formalize this property of discrete time approximations, the notion of practical safety~\cite{AT-VD-RK-YY-AA:22} is usually adopted to account for these possible violations during the inter-sample period.
 Practically safe systems can maintain their state within a safe set during sample times, provided that the sampling frequency is high enough.
-This results in safety being ensured with respect to a larger set that encompasses all possible violations of the original set.
+This results in safety being ensured with respect to a larger set that accommodates all possible violations of the original set.

 The notion of safe set expansion to accommodate uncertainties in the system can be encapsulated by Input-to-State Safety (ISSf)\cite{SK-ADA:18}.
 In particular, this generalizes Input-to-State Stability (ISS)~\cite{sontag_input--state_1995,jiang_input--state_2001,freeman2008robust} in the context of safe sets, wherein disturbances in the input result in convergence to a region of the safe set dictated by the size of the disturbance.
 To certify ISSf, the framework of Control Barrier Functions (CBFs) \cite{ADA-XX-JWG-PT:17,ADA-SC-ME-GN-KS-PT:19,jankovic2018robust} can be leveraged.
 In particular, the existence of an ISSf-CBF implies the system is ISSf.
 This notion was generalized in a ``tunable'' fashion in \cite{AA-AJT-CRH-GO-AA:22} allowing for more control over the expansion of the safe set---an extension that has found applications in practice \cite{cosner2022safety,alan2022control}.
 Yet obtaining safety guarantees in the context of CBFs does not address digital implementation issues raised by sample-and-hold.